 But at the very least it's a good way of eliminating possible causes.

 2. It Can Give You Pain Relief

-As I mentioned in the opening, by injecting your facet joints with a mix of numbing anaesthetic and an anti-inflammatory steroid medication some people can get great pain relief.
+Injecting your facet joints with a mix of numbing anesthetic and an anti-inflammatory steroid medication can give you great pain relief.

-As it allows your nerves to get a welcome break from the pain and irritation allowing them to relax and heal.
+As it allows your nerves to get a welcome break from the pain and irritation, giving them a chance to relax and heal.

-And it reduces inflammation around the joint which may be pinching on your nerves causing you pain.
+It also reduces inflammation around the joint, which may be pinching on your nerves causing you pain.

-Finally this break from back pain makes it easier to stay active.
+And this break from back pain makes it much easier to stay active.

-And being more active will strengthen and increase the health of your back which will keep you out of pain too.
+Which will strengthen and increase the health of your back and help to keep you out of pain.